E. J. Viso: Early racing

 Born in Caracas, Viso spent time in his early career in both Europe and America.
 He attended Rolling Hills Prep high school in California.
 Viso's career started in karting back in 1993, where he stayed until 2001 when he moved to US Barber Formula Dodge East, becoming champion with confidence.
 He also raced in the Italian Formula Renault Winter Series at the end of that year, moving to British Formula Renault for 2002.
-In 2002 he also drove in one race of Formula Renault 2000 Eurocup, and at the end of the year in the British Formula 3 Winter Series.
+In 2002, he also drove in one race of Formula Renault 2000 Eurocup, and at the end of the year in the British Formula 3 Winter Series.

 2003 saw a move to British Formula 3, where he raced in the B-Class and became champion after a controversial collision with his main rival during the final race of the season.
 He then moved to the main class in 2004, racing part of the season for the P1 team, his performances attracting the attention of F3000 team Durango who lured him to the series for the remainder of the season.

 GP2

 In 2005, he raced in the inaugural season of the GP2 Series for the BCN Competicion team, alongside Hiroki Yoshimoto.
 In 2006, he again raced in the GP2 Series for the iSport team.
 He won the San Marino Sunday race and the Spain Sunday race.
 He also drove the third Spyker MF1 Team car in the Friday practice sessions of the Brazilian Grand Prix.

-Before the 2007 French Grand Prix, it was confirmed that Ernesto Viso would replace the underperforming Sérgio Jimenez at Racing Engineering.
+Before the 2007 French Grand Prix, it was confirmed that Viso would replace the underperforming Sérgio Jimenez at Racing Engineering.
 His race ended on the first lap in a spectacular collision with Michael Ammermüller and Kazuki Nakajima in which his car somersaulted over the barriers at tremendous speed, smashing through an advertising hoarding and narrowly missing a bridge (as luck would have it, hitting the board saved him from clouting the bridge and probably more severe injuries), leaving him only a severe concussion and painful arm.
 This crash was very similar to the one of Marco Campos that happened on the same track in 1995, leading to Campos's death.
 Campos died of severe head trauma after hitting his head on the concrete barrier.
 Viso was only inches away from the same fate.
 For the British round, he was replaced by Filipe Albuquerque.
 Viso took part in the following race meeting, but was then replaced by Marcos Martinez.